 Where Can I Find More Information About the Low-income Designation and Serving Low-income Areas?

-Credit unions can also visit the NCUA’s Learning Management Service (opens new window) for educational materials on serving the underserved, new and emerging markets, and low-income communities.
+Credit unions can also visit the NCUA’s Learning Management Service (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) for educational materials on serving the underserved, new and emerging markets, and low-income communities.

 Additional information on serving the underserved can be found on the NCUA’s webpage, Serving the Underserved.